se-sic/coronet/README.md

 - `network.eccentricity`
     * calculates scores based on the eccentricity of vertices in a network
     * eccentricity measures the length of the shortest path to each vertex's furthest reachable vertex

+#### Commit message functionalities

+In this section, we give an overview of the functionalities we offer regarding commit messages.
+These consist of basic NLP tasks, such as stemming (`get.stemmed.commit.messages`), tokenization (`get.tokenized.commit.messages`), and lemmatization (`get.lemmatized.commit.messages`), as well as preprocessing steps (`get.preprocessed.commit.messages`) such as lowercase transformation and removal of punctuation, stopwords and extra whitespaces.
+Apart from these, there is the option of using a set of strings to search for matching commits (`get.commit.messages.by.strings`) as well as getting token counts for commit messages (`get.commit.message.counts`).

 ### How-to